What Is a Premium Brand?

 Product or service benefits are one trait that separates premium brands from all the others.
 But many companies, and even individual consultants and freelancers, struggle to establish unique benefits that set them apart from the competition.

-But those convince anyone to buy because every company makes those same claims.
+But those claims won’t convince anyone to buy because every company makes the same promises.

 A premium brand digs deeper to deliver three specific types of benefits: functional, technical, and emotional.